mahmoudafifi414/OrderProject/README.md

 # Testing:

-- The test cases is on src/tests and is cover 100% of the cases in order-package
+- The test cases is on src/tests and is cover 100% of the cases in order-package, and contain both unit and feature tests.

 - Go to container  by "docker exec -it php-app  /bin/bash"